Insights

 Dark mode saves between 3% - 6% energy.
 By reducing energy consumption we could help minimize damage to the environment.

 For nine out of the last ten elections, the American people have voted for change.
 We are in a generational era of political disruption which has accelerated since COVID, challenging incumbent parties around the world.
 President Trump and the GOP’s ability to seize the mantle of change is essential to understanding their historic victory on November 5.
 Indeed, when responding to exit polls, more than 70% of voters associated incoming President Trump with bringing change, while only 23% did so for outgoing Vice President Harris.
 What will this change look like for individual investors and institutional allocators of capital, as well as for ordinary citizens in the U.S. and abroad?
 Without question, now is the time to focus on the forest, not the trees.
-At KKR, we believe strongly that the next Administration will continue to fuel the drivers of our ‘Regime Change’ thesis from 2021 when the world began to experience a new type of more insular, more fiscally driven asynchronous global recovery.
+At KKR, we believe strongly that the next Administration will continue to fuel the drivers of our ‘Regime Change’ thesis first voiced in 2021 when the world began to experience a new type of more insular, more fiscally driven asynchronous global recovery.
 In fact, from our vantage point, last week’s election results merely put an exclamation point on the major secular changes happening globally, including more government spending, more competitive and volatile geopolitics, a messy energy transition, and sticky and more uneven inflationary trends that we as a firm have been emphasizing for years.
 Consistent with this view, we think President Trump’s vision for America likely involves faster growth and the tackling of big deficits through less regulation and tax cuts.
 We also think he will continue the transition away from benign globalization, using a more assertive approach to great power competition and security concerns.
 As such, owning more Equity, Infrastructure, Real Estate, and Credit assets linked to nominal domestic GDP growth will become more important to portfolios.
 We also expect to see more volatility surrounding a steeper yield curve in reaction to the election, given President Trump’s policy instincts around, for example, tariffs and immigration.
 That said, KKR’s macro team does not see the long end becoming unglued, as U.S. productivity is surging, and the technical picture remains quite favorable for now.
 By comparison, Europe and Asia will likely face a combination of both challenges and opportunities, many of which will no doubt be based on what President Donald J. Trump refers to as ‘the art of the deal.’
 Deregulation, too, will likely be a tailwind, potentially fueling M&A and other forms of capital markets activity.
 Against this backdrop, we believe the implications for asset allocation and portfolio construction are profound.
 Our bottom line: We retain our pro-risk assets stance heading into 2025, leveraging our key global investment themes amidst heightened thoughtfulness around portfolio construction, including a greater focus on pacing, sector concentration, operational expertise, and financial leverage.

 You can’t depend on your eyes when your imagination is out of focus.